krishna-thapa/inspirational-quote-flutter/README.md

 # inspirational_quote_flutter

-A mobile application for inspirational quote project using flutter
+A mobile application for inspirational quote project using flutter.

 [Backend project with Scala and Play framework](https://github.com/krishna-thapa/Inspirational-quote-api)

 ## What it can offer for guest user
-1. Quote of the day page where user can share the screenshot to anyone
+1. Quote of the day page where a user can go through last five quotes of the day.
+They can share the quote in other social media.
-2. Discover screen page that shows the random quote where a user can refresh the quote and can share
+2. Discover screen page that shows the random quote where a user can refresh the quote and can share the quote
 3. Search screen page user can search the quote with author name and can get a random quote with the selected genre of the quote
 4. Login page where any guest user can either login or signup for the new account

 ## What it can offer for logged in user
-1. Quote of the day page where a user can share and add the quote to the favourite quotes section by clicking like button
+1. Quote of the day page where a user can share and add the quote to the favourite quotes section by clicking like button.
+They can view the last five quotes of the day.
-2. Discover page where user can have access to unlimited random quote and can add to the favourite quotes
+2. Discover page where user can have access to unlimited random quote and can add to the quote to personal quote table.
-3. Search page where user can search by an author, get quote by a genre and can also do advanced search by looking into quote text
+3. Search page where user can search by an author, get quote by a genre and can also do advanced search by looking into quote text.
-4. User account page that shows the user's favourite quotes where user can undo favourite quote
+4. User account page that shows the user's favourite quotes where user can undo a favourite quote.
-5. Create quote page where user can create a new quote by adding genre and author(optional)
+5. Create quote page where user can create a new quote by adding genre and author(optional).

 ## Dependencies used so far:
 - [flutter_hooks](https://pub.dev/packages/flutter_hooks)